9thCore/storybrew-custom-scripts/fake-hit-circle/README.md

 Param2 -> The higher bound of the CS. (cannot be higher than 10)

 3 -> Randomizes an offset for the Approach Circle from the actual circle.
-Param1 -> Horizontal distance, in pixels, from the note, in both directions.
+Param1 -> Horizontal distance, in pixels, from the note, left.
-Param2 -> Vertical distance, in pixels, from the note, in both directions.
+Param2 -> Vertical distance, in pixels, from the note, up.
+Param3 -> Horizontal distance, in pixels, from the note, right.
+Param4 -> Vertical distance, in pixels, from the note, down.